St. Patrick's Day (The Office): Synopsis

 Jo Bennett is spending her last day at the Scranton office, and Michael Scott thinks he has earned her favor after some small talk.
-However, when Jo opens up the floor to suggestions on how to improve business, Darryl Philbin offers an idea on how to improve shipping for both paper and printers.
+When Jo opens up the floor to suggestions on how to improve business, Darryl Philbin offers an idea on how to improve shipping for both paper and printers.
 As a result, Jo allows Darryl to take Jim's old office.
-Michael tries once again to earn Jo's favor with some small talk and by scheduling a vacation to her home state of Florida, but Jo berates him for wasting time, and Michael cancels his flights.
+Michael tries to earn Jo's favor by scheduling a vacation to her home state of Florida, but Jo berates him for wasting time.
 The rest of the office is unhappy when Jo forces them to stay late, as she has an unpredictable work schedule.
 Michael is particularly upset, as he made plans to meet Todd Packer at a bar for St. Patrick's Day.
-The employees try to make multiple breaks for it, but fail.
-Michael is finally direct with Jo, and tells her he's allowing his employees to leave.
+The employees try to make breaks for it, but fail.
+Michael is finally direct with Jo, and tells her he is allowing his employees to leave.
 She complies, showing the first hint of respect for Michael.
 Michael and Todd Packer meet the rest of the employees at the bar.

 Andy Bernard and Erin Hannon are set to have their first date.
 However, Erin is sick and Jo sends her home.
 Andy, wanting to see Erin, feigns being sick so he can leave too.
 He visits Erin at home, and they watch TV together.
 However, their time is interrupted when he meets her foster brother, who makes Andy sit on the chair while he sits next to Erin on the couch.
 Erin and her foster brother engage in physically intimate behavior, so Andy begins to suspect that the foster siblings are romantically involved.
 When he prepares to leave, however, Erin gives Andy a lingering kiss on the cheek.